-Deploying changes with environment aliases: promote, roll-back and back up
+Deploying changes with environment aliases

 An environment alias lets developers access and modify the data of an environment, called the target environment, through a different static identifier.
 The target environment can be quickly changed, allowing teams to quickly swap environments powering content in production.